Alicepinch/bakemyday/README.md

 ### Typography

-The fonts chosen for this website are Bebas Neue and  the reason for this choice was to try and match the logo font as closely as possible to keep a similiar design feel throughout the website.
+The fonts chosen for this website are Bebas Neue and Montserrat the reason for this choice was because they were clean, modern and complimented each other.

 ### Colour Scheme

+The main colour's chosen for the website are pink and brown.
+For links and the hover colour for the Navigation bar I chose a brown colour to match the logo and a lighter brown for the hover as a lighter contrast.
+For links and buttons throughout the same pink colour with brown writing and on the pink background on the home I have used the reverse colourway.

 ## Features